 Jocelyne’s husband had applied for her to have euthanasia.
 However, because she had dementia and was not competent to make that decision, they were denied.
 Undeterred, Jocelyne’s husband killed her by smothering her with a pillow.

-Perpetrator: Michael Cadotte (Husband), charged with second-degree murder.
+Perpetrator: Michael Cadotte (Husband), charged with second-degree murder, out on bail.

 ‘She died in dignity,’ man accused of killing his ailing wife tells bail hearing

 Alleged murder of woman with Alzheimer’s leads to demand for more euthanasia

 Man Kills His Wife Because They Were Refused an Assisted Suicide

 BioEdge: Should Quebec’s Alzheimer’s patients be eligible for euthanasia?

 Slaying of nursing-home patient renews questions about medical assistance in dying

 Death of dementia patient revives debate over assisted suicide